Georgia Fly Fishing 6 min read

-When it comes to your fly line, opt for a weight between 5 and 8, as these should be ideal for catching a wide variety of trout.
-After you know the fly line weight, you need to match up your reel weight and rod weight since they should all balance.
-The length of your fishing rod is dependent on how far you plan on casting, which takes into account the size of the river, stream, or lake.
-Opt for eight feet and shorter if you're in a tight space, or nine feet and higher for wider spaces.
+The length of your fishing rod depends on the size of the river, stream, or lake your are fishing.
+Opt for eight feet and shorter if you’re in a tight space, or nine feet and higher for wider spaces.

 Georgia gives you the opportunity to fish from shore, wading, on float, or by boat.
 You’ve got a bit of everything here, making it really interesting for anglers.
 However, with that said, there are many trout streams that are best fished by wading, so invest in a pair of high quality chest-high waders.

 During the busy summer months of the fishing season, it’s best to match up your flies with the current bug hatch taking place.
 This means opting for such flies as nymphs, caddis flies, midges, spinners, and such.

 You can still use these flies at other times of the year too and have success with them.
 If you’re unsure of what to use, take a look around at the insects around that river, stream, or lake and imitate them on your line.
 Making a stop at a local fly shop will also help you pick the best flies.

 The Fly Crate Commits 2% of Sales to Aid Disabled Veterans